urbanopt/geojson-modelica-translator/docs/developer_resources.rst

 Running Simulations
 -------------------

 The GeoJSON to Modelica Translator contains a :code:`ModelicaRunner.run_in_docker(...)` method.
-The test suite uses this to run most of our models with OpenModelica, except for developers using Windows.
+The test suite uses this to run most of our models with OpenModelica.

-The GMT does not include automated Modelica simulations for Windows users as of Oct 1, 2023.
-Windows users should `install OpenModelica <https://openmodelica.org/>`_ themselves.
-After running the tests (not compilation or simulation, see :ref:`Getting Started as a Developer`) any model may be opened by hand in OpenModelica and simulated.

 Release Instructions
 --------------------